jssol/makuta/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Built with Next.js, Makuta is a financial SaaS platform that connects to multiple bank accounts, displays transactions in real-time, allows users to transfer money to other platform users, and manages their finances altogether.
+Makuta is a financial SaaS platform that connects to multiple bank accounts, displays transactions in real-time, allows users to transfer money to other platform users, and manages their finances altogether.

 <a href="https://discord.com/invite/n6EdbFJ" target="_blank"><img src="https://github.com/sujatagunale/EasyRead/assets/151519281/618f4872-1e10-42da-8213-1d69e486d02e" /></a>